brigadecore/brigade/sdk/README.md

 // ...

 client, err := sdk.NewAPIClient(
-	apiAddress, // The address of the Brigade 2 Prototpye API server, beginning with http:// or https// apiToken, // An API token obtained using the Brigade 2 Prototpye CLI insecure, // boolean indicating whether TLS errors (if applicable) are tolerated ) if err != nil {
+	apiAddress, // The address of the Brigade 2 Prototype API server, beginning with http:// or https// apiToken, // An API token obtained using the Brigade 2 Prototype CLI insecure, // boolean indicating whether TLS errors (if applicable) are tolerated ) if err != nil {